alex-hutton/resume/alexhutton.md

 __*Interesting challenges:*__

 - Built a CMS using the Yii framework, which integrated with a customer's product database using an endpoint that I developed and deployed into the customer's environment.
-- Integrated an existing ecommerce site built with CakePHP with a customer's SAP system for product fulfilment.
+- Integrated an existing ecommerce site built with CakePHP with a customer's SAP system for product fulfillment.
 - Implemented NAB Transact on an existing site, providing a credit card payment facility,
 - Integrated a WordPress site with a customer's Django application, allowing for seamless customer registration.
 - Since I was the primary technical person on staff, I performed all the server management, including setting up a new development environment for the other staff.